 Update on Jan 8 2020: BLS standards announced as completed in Eth2 spec!
 No more roadblocks.

-All inital deposits, that will happen on Eth1 chain, will be used by Eth2 chain to secure the network upon launch by leveraging the security pool and value of existing Ether.
+All initial deposits, that will happen on Eth1 chain, will be used by Eth2 chain to secure the network upon launch by leveraging the security pool and value of existing Ether.

-Sapphire Testnet is a public network where you can stake Goerli test ETH and join as validator.
+Latest working testnet is Pyrmont, a public network where you can stake Goerli test ETH and join as validator.

 How much can you earn by being a validator?